cristianovitorino/tsp-gpt-rust/README.md

 sacramento, santa maria, bakersfield, santa rosa, monterey
 ```
 #### Max Tokens
-the `oai_request` variable can be increased for more accuracy, but it can get exponentially more expensive
+the `oai_request` variable can be increased for better accuracy, but it can get exponentially more expensive

 ## Roadmap
 - [x] OpenAI Auth Tokenization